Description Usage Arguments Details Value See Also Examples

 Sends queries to Teradata.
 Can take a JDBC connection

-) if provided.
+object (conn) if provided.
 If no JDBC connection is provided, then

-a connection is attempted using the user
+a connection is attempted using the user, and password provided.

-If none is provided, then tries to locate a connection object (conn
+If none is provided, then tries to locate a connection object (conn)

 in the global environment.